DonPalius/Wiki-RAG/README.md

   Manages initialization and population of vector stores for documents and keywords.
 - `search.py`
   Provides search, retrieval, and re-ranking functionalities.
-- `wiki_dump.py`
-  Handles downloading, preprocessing, and parsing of the Wikipedia dump.
 - `wikipedia_dump_processor.py`
   Contains the `WikipediaDumpProcessor` class for dump extraction and processing (uses WikiExtractor).
-- `README.md`
-  This file – detailed instructions for setup and usage.

 ## How It Works